Little Spokane River: Fish

 The Little Spokane River contains both native and introduced fish species.
 Redband trout, rainbow trout are residualzied from anadromous steelhead, while suckerfish migrated from Spokane River, pikeminnow, longnose dace, speckled dace, sculpin and native mountain whitefish are indigenous.
 Due to the once-anadromous coastal rainbow trout now sharing spawning time with the residential redband trout, the trout found in this river are most often hybridized and neither genetically pure redband nor coastal rainbow.
 Strict rules are placed for the winter whitefish season.

 Many cold and warm-water non-native fish species have been introduced into the river basin.
 The non-native fish species listed by Washington Department of Ecology are brook trout, brown trout, grass pickerel, pumpkinseed, green sunfish, largemouth bass, tench, yellow bullhead, and yellow perch.
 It is probable that these non native fish were introduced through upper portions of the watershed basin such as Eloika, Chain, Sacheen, and Horseshoe Lakes, all of which contain the listed non-native fish.

 Fishing on the Little Spokane River

-The best trout fishing is where the two branches come together, but that is on private owned land.
-The riverbanks are privately owned, which is rare.
 Flyfishing is popular on The Little Spokane River but standard angling does work and is legal.